 - The committee approved Product policy, Digital Framework and policy and Data Framework and Policy - GRSEC comprehensively considered deep dives on key business areas; credit risk, Cybersecurity Market Risk and liquidity risk - GRSEC approved the revised committee charter.
-Mostly related to re-ordering and drafting for consistency with the Constitution - GRSEC reviewed and approved enhanced Taxation policy and Treasury Limits.
+Mostly related to re-ordering and drafting for consistency with the Constitution GRSEC reviewed and approved - enhanced Taxation policy and Treasury Limits.

-The Committee undertook a self-assessment exercise in 2021 and issues have been raised in the following areas:

-- Members participate in a continuing education programme to enhance their understanding of relevant regulatory, compliance and risk issues - The Risk Committee reviews its charter annually to determine whether its responsibilities are described adequately and recommends changes to the Board for approval - New members participate in an orientation programme to educate them on the Group and their responsibilities - The Board maintains a succession and rotation plan for Group Risk, Social and Ethics Committee members, including the Risk Committee Chairman The Committee considers significant risks that may directly or indirectly affect the Group.
-Examples include: - Regulatory and legal requirements; - Concentration risk (e.g. suppliers and customers); - Market and competitive trends; - Financing and liquidity needs; - Financial exposures; - Business continuity - Group reputation; - Financial strategy execution; - Financial management's capabilities; - Fraud control; - Pressures, including tone at the top - ▶ The Committee has input into succession for the GCRO - The agenda and related information (e.g. prior meeting minutes and reports) are circulated in advance of meetings to allow members sufficient time to study and understand the information - Written materials provided to members are relevant and concise providing information the committee needs to make decisions - Regularly, the Committee meetings include separate private sessions with GCRO or equivalent - The Group provides the Risk Function with sufficient budget to fulfil its objectives and engage external parties for matters requiring external expertise.
+- 2021 Self-assessment The Committee undertook a self raised in the following areas: - Members participate in a cor understanding of relevant re - The Risk Committee reviews responsibilities are describe for approval - New members participate ir Group and their responsibili The Board maintains a succe Ethics Committee members The Committee considers sig - Group.
+Examples include: Regulatory and legal req - Concentration risk (e.g. s Market and competitive - Financing and liquidity n - Financial exposures; Business continuity - Group reputation; - Financial strategy executive - Financial management's - Fraud control; Pressures, including tone - The Committee has input in The agenda and related info circulated in advance of mee - understand the information > Written materials provided to members are relevant and concise providing information the committee needs to make decisions - or equivalent